CENG501-Projects/CENG501-Spring2022/Project_Macan_Oydu/Readme.md

 @TODO: Summarize the paper, the method & its contributions in relation with the existing literature.

-In the paper, drawbacks of currently available shadow removel approaches are shown such as not taking spatially-varient property of shadow images by
+In the paper, drawbacks of currently available shadow removel approaches are shown such as taking shadow effects uniform.
+To overcome this problem, an illumination transformation matrix is proposed such non-shadow pıxel values are equal to its value.
+By this way spatially variant property of shadow images are considered.

 # 2. The method and my interpretation